How to Avoid Marketing Outreach Fails

 A Note to Marketers, Product & Service Providers…

-I do not write sponsored posts for a fee.
-Oh, and while I have you, I do not entertain guest posts either.
+I do not write sponsored posts for a fee, and I do not accept guest posts.

-The above note is right about the form fields necessary to complete my form.
-And for those who email me directly, this tells me that you haven’t reviewed my site enough to know your request will fall on deaf ears.
+The above note is right above the form fields necessary to complete my form.
+For those who email me directly, this tells me that they haven’t reviewed my site enough to know that their request will fall on deaf ears.

 Here’s another example: